Introduction

 The descent offers unparalleled views of the sea, while the climb back up is a rewarding challenge!

-We are not sure if this is something really to visit, but we saw an impressive cemetery in Buenos Aires and where then wondering about the Bonifacio Marine Cimetary that resembles it.
+We are not sure if this is really worth visiting, but we saw an impressive cemetery in Buenos Aires and were then wondering about the Bonifacio Marine Cemetery, which resembles it.

 Often called one of the most beautiful cemeteries in the Mediterranean.
 This peaceful, whitewashed burial ground overlooks the sea and offers a unique glimpse into the island’s history, with elaborate mausoleums.